bittiez/TotalTracker/README.md

 # Description
 Note: This requires Java 1.8+

 All stats are processed asynchronously so your server never experiences any lag.
+Stats will automatically be imported from bukkit/spigot statistics(This will occur on player login).

 This will keep track of many stats, currently:
 - PvP kills